zencart/documentation/content/user/admin_pages/catalog/product_types_edit_layout.md

 This can occur when template authors choose not to respect the flags that Zen Cart uses.
 To fix this, edit `includes/templates/YOURTEMPLATE/templates/tpl_product_info_display.php` and modify the code that handles the display of the field you wish to turn off.

+If you are a developer, see [technical information on product types](/dev/code/product_types).